katydid/parser/decisions/tree.md

 Given this list we will get a false positive using a validator.

-### Why not proper indexes instead of Null
+### Why not proper indexes instead of Elem

-Why Null and not an index:
+Why Elem and not an index:
 ```
 [
     Node (Int64 0) [Node (Int64 1) []],